 UConn maintains a list of suggested private loans for Law students through ELMSelect.
 Note: Your private loan lender is your choice; UConn will certify a loan from any lender.

 - From ELMSelect, select either “Law” or “Bar” to view loan products.
 Applications are made directly with individual lenders.

 It is important to compare fees, interest rates, and repayment terms between private and federal loans.

-- See the main campus’ Borrowing for Your Education page for more information.
+- See the main campus’ Loans for Graduate Students page for more information.